 How to Motivate Your Congregation

-Be positive.
-When motivating your people always be as positive as you can.
-Negativism beats the people down.
-Jesus said, “Feed my sheep” (John 15:16 KJV) not beat my sheep.
-Challenge them in the most positive way you possibly can.
-This will build them up spiritually, mentally and emotionally for the task God has gifted and called them to.
+- Be positive.
+When motivating church members always be as positive as you can.
+Negativism beats people down.
+Jesus said three times feed My lambs/sheep not beat my sheep (John 21:15-17).
+This will build them up spiritually, mentally and emotionally for the task God has called them to.

-Encourage your people.
-Always be encouraging both in your preaching and personal contact.
-Let them know you believe in them and know they “can do all things through Him who strengthens me” – them (Philippians 4:13 NASB).
-Encourage them to try different ministries and areas of involvement until they find what God has called them to.
-Challenge them that once they find their function in ministry it will bring them the greatest fulfillment in life they could ever imagine.
+- Encourage people.
+Always be encouraging in your preaching and personal contact.
+Let them know you believe in them and know they can “do all things through Him who strengthens me” (Philippians 4:13).
+Encourage them to try different ministries until they find God’s calling.
+Let them know that finding their function in ministry will bring great fulfillment in their lives.

-1. Let them teach a class.
-If you wanted to test them out in teaching a class you might ask if they would mind helping out in a particular class for only two or three weeks.
-Only request they do a specific portion of the class and observe the primary teacher the remainder of the class time.
-If they seem to fit and feel comfortable you can expand it by asking them to do another week or two and ad another portion of the class to what they have been doing.
+- Teaching.
+Ask if they can help out in a particular class for two or three weeks.
+Ask them to teach a specific part of the class then observe the primary teacher the remainder of the time.
+If they fit and feel comfortable, expand the task by asking them to fill in another week or two.
+If they appear to be a gifted teacher, continue to move them forward.

-Awards.
-It is always a good idea to have an award ceremony once or twice a year for the workers you have.
-This can be a wonderful source of encouragement for their service to the Lord and the local church.
-Bringing attention to those who are presently being used of God in the local church may also be an encouragement for those sitting on the sidelines to get involved.
+- Awards and recognition.
+Have an award ceremony once or twice a year for workers and ministry leaders.
+This is a wonderful source of encouragement for their service to the Lord and church.
+Bringing attention to those who are presently being used of God is also motivation for other people to get involved.

-Prayer: Father God, I know you desire for your people to be involved and productive.
-Give me the wisdom and the imagination to motivate them to be used of you and bear much fruit.
+Prayer: Father God, I know you want your people to be involved and productive in ministry.
+Give me the wisdom and imagination to motivate them to be used of you.
 In Jesus name, Amen!